Today in European history: the Battle of Mohács (1687)

 Mohács was primarily fought between the Habsburgs (with a substantial number of allied Bavarian troops) and the Ottomans.
 The Habsburgs were led by Duke Charles V of Lorraine (Habsburg Emperor Leopold I’s brother in law) and the Ottomans by their Grand Vizier, Sarı Süleyman Pasha.
 Both armies are thought to have numbered around 60,000 men.
 The Europeans were on the offensive, trying to follow up their 1683 victory at Vienna, and despite Ottoman interference they were able to cross the Drava River in eastern Croatia in late July, at which point they began moving north toward the town of Siklós (also in southern Hungary).
 The Ottomans decided to strike while the Habsburgs were on the move, which they believed would allow them to concentrate their numbers and take advantage of a localized numerical advantage by overwhelming Charles’s left wing.
 Unfortunately for the Ottomans, they hadn’t reckoned on their own commander’s incompetence.

-Ottoman artillery began shelling the Habsburg forces, but after an initial Ottoman cavalry charge failed, Sarı Süleyman Pasha ordered the Ottomans to adopt their familiar tactic of setting up fortifications and playing defense.
+Ottoman artillery began shelling the Habsburg forces, but after an initial cavalry charge failed, Sarı Süleyman Pasha ordered the Ottoman army to adopt its familiar tactic of setting up fortifications and playing defense.
 This gave the Habsburg right wing time to get on the field, at which point Charles ordered a counter-attack.
 Sarı Süleyman Pasha then countermanded his earlier order and prepared to attack again, which basically left the Ottoman army in a state of confusion.
 The Habsburgs again held off the Ottoman advance and then attacked themselves, and because Sarı Süleyman Pasha hadn’t been able to make up his mind earlier in the battle, the Ottoman defenses were only half-finished.
 The Habsburgs were able to rout the Ottoman infantry, and the terrain prevented a last-ditch Ottoman cavalry counter-attack.
 In all, the Habsburg/Bavarian army lost about 600 men to the Ottomans’ roughly 10,000.

 The Sultan at the time, Mehmed IV (d.
 1693), had ruled for almost 40 years, since 1648.
 He was the second-longest reigning Ottoman sultan in the empire’s history, behind only Süleyman the Magnificent, and while things are about to end badly for him the fact is that for much of his time on the throne the empire did quite well for itself.
 Which is not to say that Mehmed was a terribly effective emperor, since for almost the entirety of his reign the real responsibility for running the empire rested with his Grand Viziers.